cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 tags:
   - tech
 ---
-Searching the web is becoming more and more unpleasant.
+Searching the web is becoming increasingly unpleasant.

 ![Google results](assets/images/posts/2025/kagi/google.png)
 _I want the result, not YouTube clickbait_

 Using Google is a necessary pain I have to endure every day: ads, clickbait, poor quality results, etc.

-I have already tested alternatives like DDG, Bing, etc., but none of them gave me full satisfaction.
+I have already tested alternatives like DuckDuckGo, Bing, and others, but none of them gave me full satisfaction.

-In late 2024, I encountered a lot of posts and comments about Kagi on [Hacker News](https://www.notion.so/cyprieng/link).
+In late 2024, I came across many posts and comments about Kagi on [Hacker News](https://news.ycombinator.com/).
 This caught my attention.

 In early 2025, almost 6 months ago, I decided to give it a try.